cloudposse/terraform-aws-components/modules/aws-backup/README.md

 ### Component Abstraction and Separation

-By separating the "common" settings from the component, we can first provision the IAM Role and AWS Backup Vault to prepare resources for future use without incuring cost.
+By separating the "common" settings from the component, we can first provision the IAM Role and AWS Backup Vault to prepare resources for future use without incurring cost.

 For example, `stacks/catalog/aws-backup/common`: